-For your safety and liability, we recommend that you hire only licensed contractors, tradesmen and qualified professionals when having any work done.
+For your safety and liability, we recommend that you hire only licensed contractors when having any work done.
 This is important because inspectors do not tactily approve, endorse, or guarantee the integrity of any work that was done without a permit, and latent defects could exist.
 If renovations, remodeling, or add ons were done, make sure to verify all permits.